eeoooue/patterns/notes/decorator/README.md

 ### Demo: [Board Setup](https://eeoooue.github.io/patterns/decorator/)

-We'll use the Decorator pattern to enable customization of the initial boardstate of a Chess game.
+We'll use the Decorator pattern to enable customization of the initial board state of a Chess game.

 ![Image](/notes/decorator/decorator-uml.png)